As is often the case, there was singing going on in Room 2 of Kenwood Elementary one Friday afternoon.

-The Jefferson County Public Schools, which encompass Louisville, have said the district is committed to supporting those students to help bring their reading and math achievement on par with their native English-speaking classmates.
+The Jefferson County Public Schools, which encompass Louisville, has said the district is committed to supporting those students to help bring their reading and math achievement on par with their native English-speaking classmates.
 Yet it’s hard to determine from looking at the state’s testing data how successful schools have been in closing the achievement gap between these students and their peers since Common Core was implemented.

 For one, the way English learners are tracked creates somewhat of a Catch-22 situation.